tmtsoftware/esw-ts/docs/src/main/services/event-service.md

 : @@snip [Event-Service](../../../../example/src/documentation/event/EventExample.ts) { #get }

 ## Subscribe to the Events
+Subscribing to Event can be done via two ways.
+User can subscribe to -

 1. Multiple EventKeys.
 2. All the EventKeys of specific @extref:[subsystem](ts-docs:modules/models.html#subsystem) and pattern.

-When events are subscribed for given EventKeys, events are received at `every` frequency.
+When you subscribe for the given EventKeys, events are received at `every` frequency.
-The method take callback function which gets triggered whenever the events are received.
+The methods take callback function which gets triggered whenever the events are received.

 Type definitions of both methods can be found by below links :